 Mitch Wilson was introduced as Kalamazoo College’s head men’s golf coach on April 27, 2012.
-He added the role of director of golf in 2013.

 The men's golf program has improved continually under Wilson's direction, highlighted by a third-place finish in the MIAA in 2016, the team's best finish since 1993.
 The team also finished third in the MIAA Spring Qualifying Tournament.
 After finishing fourth in the MIAA in the fall of 2019, the Hornets finished second at the MIAA Spring Qualifying Tournament, just four strokes out of first place.